 - Handy glossary and “cheat sheet” are included, making this a great resource for professional and expert developers.

 - The contents of the book get very dense and may be hard to understand if you do not have a graduate-level academic background.

 - Some material is drawn out in an excessive manner, while other material is not covered as much as it should be.

 If you’re interested in making desktop games, you’ve come to the right place!
-Although it may be used as a textbook, this definitely doesn’t feel like one.
+This is one of the best computer science books for beginners because although it may be used as a textbook, this definitely doesn’t feel like one.
 It’s a book that you should follow in order, as you gradually learn the necessary components and frameworks you need to make games in C++!
 At the end of the book, there’s a “final project” where you actually make your own full-fledged game with guidance.